Welcome to our online Parent Packet

 - EHS Lingo

 If you need to return books for any reason, you may do so within two weeks from the first day of school.
 Any books returned must be in the exact condition as when purchased.
+Students should not write in them until they are certain they will stay in the class.

 The balance due on charges on student accounts will be paid by ACH debit from your bank account on the 15th of each month.